AQA GCSE RELIGIOUS STUDIES A – GLOSSARY: CHRISTIANITY AND ISLAM

 Sin is any action or thought that separates humans from God; a behaviour that is against God’s laws and wishes and against principles of morality.

-situation ethics
+Situation ethics

-The term situation ethics refers to taking into account the specific situation when deciding if something is right or wrong.
+Situation ethics refers to taking into account the specific situation when deciding if something is right or wrong.

-six articles of faith
+Six articles of faith

 The six articles of faith are the core beliefs of Sunni Islam.

-social justice
+Social justice

-The term social justice refers to ensuring that society treats people fairly whether they are poor or wealthy and protects people’s human rights.
+Social justice refers to ensuring that society treats people fairly whether they are poor or wealthy and protects people’s human rights.

 Son of God